wp-plugins/canadian-nutrition-facts-label/readme.txt

 == Upgrade Notice ==
 = 1.0.3 =
-change label background colour from transparent to white = 1.0.2 =
+* change label background colour from transparent to white
+* update to readme.txt
+= 1.0.2 =
 * Create a second field for French version of Serving Size
 * wider field widths in admin